 Students are encouraged to immediately report bullying.
 A report may be made orally or in writing to the district complaint manager or any staff member with whom the student is comfortable speaking.
+Anyone the building principal, including staff members and parents/guardians, who has information about actual or threatened bullying is encouraged to report it to the district complaint manager or any staff member with whom the student is comfortable speaking.
+All school members are available for help with a bully or to make a report about bullying.
 Anyone, including staff members and parents/guardians, who has information about actual or threatened bullying is encouraged to report it to the district complaint manager or any staff member.
 Anonymous reports are also accepted by phone call or in writing.